sturob/chatgpt-export-text/README.md

-# chatgtp export to text
+# chatgpt export to text

-A quick python script to convert the .json chatgpt exports into plain text
+A quick python script to convert chatgpt exports from json into plain text

 ## Why?

-I want to be able to ripgrep all my chatgpt chats from the command-line
+I want to be able to ripgrep my chatgpt chats from the command-line

 ## How?